 Oct.
-1, 2015—Waupaca Foundry, a Hitachi Metals Group company, is celebrating its 60th year in business.
+1, 2015—Waupaca Foundry, is celebrating its 60th year in business.
 When iron casting began on the banks of the Waupaca River in 1955, company leaders could not predict their business would become the world’s largest gray and ductile iron producer.
 Today, Waupaca Foundry employs 3,900 employees at six plants in Wisconsin, Indiana and Tennessee.
 The firm produces gray iron, ductile iron, and austempered ductile iron castings for global markets in the automotive, commercial vehicle, off highway and industrial sectors.

 Throughout its 60-year history, Waupaca Foundry has maintained a reputation of innovation and producing top-quality iron castings.
 A few years after the foundry started business, it had a capacity of melting 30 tons of iron daily.
 Today, it has an iron melting capacity of more than 9,500 tons daily across six plants in the United States.
 As a comparison, the U.S. Capitol Dome in Washington, D.C., is made of 4,100 tons of cast iron.